Mohitz07/Fit-Set-Go/README.md

 # Fit Set Go

-Fit Set Go is a smart, interactive web application that calculates a user's maintenance calorie needs based on personal details such as age, height, weight, activity level, and fitness goals.
-It then generates a personalized meal plan using AI (Gemini) and allows users to download this plan as a PDF.
+Fit Set Go is a smart, interactive web application that calculates calories need to be consumed based by their personal details and their goals.
+We take information like age, height, weight, activity levels and custom dietary restrictions and based on it our app generates a proper meal plan from Monday to Sunday along with timing to consume, food to consume, it shows the macros it has, and also give the ingredients along with its quantity.
+Now a normal user will not go to microsoft word and copy paste that information, so we also solved that part for users by converting this generated meal plan with downloadable pdf.
 <img width="1919" height="865" alt="Screenshot 2025-07-26 143926" src="https://github.com/user-attachments/assets/d22ab2f7-e3a7-4d34-8ff9-6f010f30196c" />

 AI generated meal plan